paulmao1/packer-ansible-terraform/README.md

 # Packer + Ansible + Terraform

-This repository uses packer to build an image and configures it with Ansible which host static website, then uses Terraform to spin up an instance on Azure with the image created by packer
+This repository uses packer to build an image and configures it with Ansible which host static website, then uses Terraform to spin up two instances on Azure with the image created by packer

 It will use the following software: